-Go to a primary care clinic or Urgent Care, or call your local street medicine group if:
+Go to a primary care clinic or urgent care, or call your local street medicine group, if:

-- The abscess is getting larger, or rapidly growing.
-It may need to be drained and cleaned by a medical professional. - The abscess is causing increased pain, or it keeps draining more pus than expected. - The abscess is not healing after about three days, or your symptoms are getting worse. - You are really stressed out and having trouble making decisions.
+- The abscess is getting larger or rapidly growing.
+It may need to be drained and cleaned by a medical professional. - The abscess is causing increased pain or it keeps draining more pus than expected. - The abscess is not healing after about three days or your symptoms are getting worse. - You are really stressed out and having trouble making decisions.

-Go to the Emergency Room if:
+Go to the emergency room if:

-- You see streaks developing from the abscess towards your body's core. - You suddenly feel like you might pass out, feel sick, or have flu-like symptoms. - You feel confused, nauseated, or short of breath. - You have an abscess on your neck, breast, center of face or genital areas. - If you have an abscess that is bigger than your fist. - If a hand abscess makes you unable to make a fist or open your palm completely.
+- You see streaks developing from the abscess toward your body's core - You suddenly feel like you may pass out, feel sick, or have flu-like symptoms - You feel confused, nauseated, or short of breath. - You have an abscess on your neck, breast, center of face, or genital areas - You have an abscess that is bigger than your fist - You have a hand abscess makes you unable to make a fist or open your palm completely